-The American Psychological Association reports that money and work top the list, while concerns about our country’s future, the current political climate, and violence and crime also keep us up at night.
+The American Psychological Association’s annual survey2 reports that money and work top the list.
+Concerns about our country’s future, politics, violence and crime can also keep us up at night.

-To the rescue comes Desreen Dudley, Teladoc Behavioral Health Quality Consultant, with stress management techniques for a more peaceful life:
+Here are some stress management techniques for a more peaceful life: